rvolosatovs/docker-protobuf/README.md

 ```

 ## Image Size
-The current currently sits at ~135mb and one layer.
+The current image is about ~135mb and one layer.
 Most the space is spent on Go tools.